lucko/spark/README.md

 	* Specifies the interval between samples.
 Measured in milliseconds.
 	* Lower values will improve the accuracy of the results, but may result in server lag.
 	* If left unspecified, a default interval of 10 milliseconds is used.
+* `--not-combined`
+	* Specifies that threads from a pool should not be combined into a single node.
+* `--only-ticks-over <tick length millis>`
+	* Specifies that entries should only be included if they were part of a tick that took longer than the specified duration to execute.
 ___
 #### `/profiler info`
 Prints information about the active profiler, if present.